RKX1209/rkx1209.github.io/_posts/2017-06-28-gsoc-phase1-timeless-debugger-update.markdown

 Timeless Debugging is a new paradigm of debugging, that is very similar to **Reverse debugging** or **Record and Replay**.
 It observes a binary at any point of its execution state by saving entire execution log.
 For example, [QIRA](http://qira.me) execute every operations, like `mov rax, [0x1000]` by QEMU and records each logs like, `Write [0x1000] to rax`.
 After all recordings, user can restore each program states at any point of binary by using these records.

 ## r2 Timeless Debugger
-In GSoC term, I'm working on full scratch implmentation of r2 Timeless Debugger.
+In GSoC term, I'm working on full scratch implementation of r2 Timeless Debugger.
 This section show you an overview of r2 Timeless Debugger and what I have done during the past four weeks.

 # Record and Replay